-To check for updates right away, click Check Now.
-In Windows Vista and 7, you might have to use the Change Update Settings button first - this will wake up the most beloved User Account Control.
-In Windows 8 and 8.1, update settings are locked to automatic updating.
+In Windows Vista and later, you might have to use the Change Update Settings button first - this will wake up the most beloved User Account Control.

 You can use free Secunia PSI for fully automated updates of Flash Player.

 Finally, let's take a look at the Advanced tab.
 You do not need to use this tab often - it provides no everyday security options.

 The Delete All button in Browsing Data and Settings section removes all stored Flash cookies and data (logins, game progress, etc), plus resets all settings on all tabs to their (sometimes not very secure) defaults.

 You should use this only if you're recycling or selling your PC.

 This button allows the exact same actions as Delete All button on the very first tab, Storage.